Clarington Island | International Coastal Cleanup 2021

-The 34th annual International Coastal Cleanup Day is harnessing the Power of People to Fight Ocean Trash!
-Join us for the world's largest, one-day volunteer effort for our oceans and waterways, and show your commitment to reducing marine debris, along with volunteers from across the globe!
+Join us for the 36th annual International Coastal Cleanup, the world's largest, one-day volunteer effort for our oceans and waterways, and show your commitment to reducing marine debris, along with volunteers from across the globe!

-Where possible, please have guests in your party RSVP individually so we can ensure they get all the information and details about the event and so that we can accurately plan for turnout.
+Registration is required to participate.
+Where possible, please have guests in your party RSVP individually so we can ensure they get all information and details about the event and can accurately plan for turnout.

 - Launch service to island will be available after registration.
 Transportation back will begin at 11:45.
 There are no restrooms on the island and launch service cannot be guaranteed for that purpose.